 About the Project

-Madison Water Utility currently owns a large lot at 4724 Spaanem Ave., which is the location of a municipal well and stand-pipe reservoir.
-The utility plans to divide the property into four lots, three of which would be residential and sized according to area zoning requirements.
-The fourth lot will continue to be home to all of the MWU facilities at that location, as well as private utilities (mainly cell phone service providers) that currently use the site.
+Madison Water Utility currently owns property at 4724 Spaanem Ave., which is the location of a municipal well and stand-pipe reservoir.
+The utility has divided the property into four smaller lots, three of which are residentially-sized according to area zoning requirements.
+The fourth lot will continue to be home to municipal Well 9 and its 3 million-gallon reservoir.
+Madison Water Utility plans to sell all three residential lots near Well 9 to a developer.
+As part of a Real Estate Development Agreement, the developer will build one of the homes as the Water Conservation House, which will be used for a period of time for conservation outreach and education.

 - Certified Survey Map of the planned location